 Paul Saltzman is a two-time Emmy Award winning film and television producer-director with over 300 productions to his credit.
-The documentary features Prom Night in Mississippi and The Last White Knight—Is Reconciliation Possible? are his most recent movies and feature Morgan Freeman.
-Paul is also a renowned author and photographer.
+The documentary features, Prom Night in Mississippi and The Last White Knight—Is Reconciliation Possible? each featuring Morgan Freeman, are two of his most recent movies.
+In 2020 he released his feature documentary, ‘Meeting the Beatles in India’.

-In 2000, Paul released a book of his photographs, The Beatles in Rishikesh, with Penguin-Putnam; in 2006, he self-published the acclaimed Deluxe Limited Edition box set, The Beatles in India.
-In 2018, Insight Editions will release a hardcover edition of the Beatles In India with a 50th anniversary foreword by Pattie Boyd.
+In 2000, Paul released, The Beatles in Rishikesh, with Penguin-Putnam; in 2006 he self-published the acclaimed Limited-Edition box set, The Beatles in India.
+In 2018, Paul released the 50th. anniversary hard cover trade edition of The Beatles in India

 India is a cornucopia of remarkable people and places, of music and soul.
 It is many, many cultures -- an amazing fusion of modern and ancient, of adventures and discoveries.